shopping Bayberry - one variety

 bayberry, a holiday tradition

 Bayberry, also called American bayberry and Candleberry, is a small evergreen tree that produces a waxy fruit that was the original source of traditional bayberry candles.
 Bayberry root bark contains various tannins, phenols and flavonoids and is used to make astringent infusions for topical use.
 Bayberry root bark uses include culinary, decorative and household applications.
-Bayberry root bark benefits also include traditionally being used to treat fevers, diarrhea and dysentery.
+Bayberry root bark has a long history of use in traditional herbal practices and is commonly referenced in botanical literature.

 Clicking "learn more" next to each variety will take you to individual product pages for details.